StRobertCHSCS/final-project-nickp/README.md

 ### Gameplay Instructions
 * Collect as many pellets as possible
-* Run away from ghosts, aviod bombs
+* Run away from ghosts
 * Click on mouse to disactivate ghosts
 * Grab super pellet to chase ghosts